AmirShkolnik/DivingCenter/README_v.0.1.md

 ![Home Page](doc/images/homepage/homepage.png)

-**Diving Center** is a vibrant online platform celebrating the art of scuba diving and fostering a sense of community.
-It serves as a communal hub for:
+The **Diving Center** is like a cool online clubhouse for scuba divers!
+Here, everyone can share their love of diving and be friends.
+It's a fun place for:

 - Joining a passionate community of diving enthusiasts and professionals.
 - Creating personalized profiles to share underwater experiences and insights.